velvia/links/data_eng.md

 * [Storage is the Achilles Heel of Containers](https://blog.usejournal.com/storage-is-the-achilles-heel-of-containers-97d0341e8d87) - a good overview of the storage landscape for containerized cloud applications

 * [POSH](https://github.com/deeptir18/posh) - a shell for running awk/grep/sed etc on remote cloud storage

+If you're on Azure, check out [Kubelogin](https://github.com/Azure/kubelogin) - a utility to ensure keepalive of Azure Kube Service credentials.

 ## Data Structures/Indexing